earkevin11/Azure-Identity-Protection/README.md

 # Azure-Identity-Protection

-# What is the purpose of Azure Idenitity Protection>?
+# What is the purpose of Azure Idenitity Protection?
 - Try to understand malicious users who are trying to use user identity to access your accounts.

 # How does Identity Protection work?